 But you also know that if you don’t rest well, you won’t enjoy it half as much.

-There are a lot of things to think about when it comes to setting up a tent in the bare wilderness.
+There are a lot of things to think about when it comes to tent camping in the bare wilderness.

 What about your location?
 Maybe you’d like the sun to rise on your face, or not.